-Dee Andrews, from Boulder, Colorado, is writing historical fiction about the 1918 influenza pandemic, which is thought to have originated in her home state of Kansas.
+Dee Andrews, from Boulder, Colorado, is writing historical fiction set during the 1918 influenza pandemic, which is thought to have originated in her home state of Kansas.
 Her short story The Enemy Within inspired her novel and received an Honorable Mention in Glimmer Train’s Short Story Award for New Writers.

 Dee’s grandmothers were the first storytellers in her life.
 Grandma Martha told of her parents emigrating from Germany.
 Grandma Helen liked to remember the adventure of living in Los Angeles for a year as a newly married young woman.
 And great Grandma Kelly’s childhood in Kentucky